Question: Do I Need to Learn Dutch Before Visiting Amsterdam?

 If you really want to make an impression, learn how to order food in Dutch, with expressions that include typical choices from drinks (beer, water, coffee) to the daily special.

 Visitors who want to take proper Dutch lessons can find a variety of courses in Amsterdam; find out more about where to learn Dutch in Amsterdam.
-Otherwise, you can still enjoy fun facts about Dutch, such as the mystery of the Dutch word for bicycle; or read the lyrics (with translation) to the Dutch national anthem, the Wilhelmus, most popularly heard at sports events.
 For National Book Week (Boekenweek) in March, ambitious learners can pick out a book in Dutch and earn free country-wide train travel on the last Sunday of the week.
 Succes!
 (Good luck!)